JonEG/typo3-certifications/notes/02-software-development-standards/sql-structure-management.md

 Goals:

-- [ ] I know the principles of database schema design and structure management
+- [ ] I know the principles of database schema design and structure management.
-- [ ] I know how to create and modify database tables, indexes, and relationships using SQL
+- [ ] I know how to create and modify database tables, indexes, and relationships using SQL.
-- [ ] I know how to implement best practices for database normalization and optimization
+- [ ] I know how to implement best practices for database normalization and optimization.

 ---